alpersonalwebsite/react/3-Local-State.md

 We have several items and boxes to check as "done".
 The original state of each item would be `false` and, when the user or "some logic" clicks (aka, checks) on a particular "check-box" the property state associated to it would change its value to `true` (the process could be reversed un-checking the box what would set the state to its original value: `false`).

 Remember: our `state` defines the UI of our App.
 Any "change" on the update will impact the UI.
+Also, that `state` is something related to the component which has and sets it, that´s why we talk about `local state`.

 ### Set state